Globobeet/marionette.stateview/readme.md

 ## Caveats

-Marionette.StateView performs some custom actions in the View `initialize()` and `serializeData()` methods, so if your view overwrites those functions, besure to invoke the default as well.
+Marionette.StateView performs some custom actions in the View `initialize()` and `serializeData()` methods, so if your view overwrites those functions, be sure to invoke the default as well.

 ## Contributing